HansZimmer5000/Containerized-Mininet/README.md

 # Containerized-Mininet

-Mininet in Version 2.2.2 in a Docker Image
+Basic Mininet in a Docker Image.

 ## Execution